Road to Greater Independence

 Exit Strategy

 How you exit your time with your student is just as important as how you initiated it.
-For the student and their parent or guardian, understand that there are 4 "Exit Ramps" regarding your potential driver's license.
+For the student and their parent or guardian, please note that there are 4 "Exit Ramps" regarding the student's potential driver’s license.

 Conclusion: What's next...